LivePersonInc/techblog/_posts/2016/2016-01-26-docker-adoption-pathway-part02.md

 ---
 # Docker adoption pathway - Part 2

-In part 1 we went through the motivation to adopt `containerized deployments`, we checked our readiness for `immutable deployments` and went through some of the effect on current deployment tools that are already in place.
-To recap, converting new services in new environments for containers is very different from converting already existing or new services with existing environments and deployment methodology and troubleshooting procedures, with the latter including much more effort.
-Therefore, in this part we are going to see how troubleshooting may change, examine which apps are good candidates to be the first to get `containerized`, and, lastly, we are going to examine how `service discovery` changes.
+In part 1 we went through the motivation for `containers` adoption, we checked our readiness for `immutable deployments` and went through some of the effect on current deployment tools that are already in place.
+To recap, converting new services in new environments for containers is very different from converting existing or new services with existing environments, deployment methodology and troubleshooting procedures; the latter including much more effort.
+Therefore, in this part we are going to see how troubleshooting may change, examine which apps are good candidates to get `containerized` first, and, lastly, we are going to examine how `service discovery` changes.

 **Troubleshooting**

-Today, much of troubleshooting is done by checking out remote moniroting tools which receive data from your servers, tools such as `graphite`, `logstash`, `newrelic`, `jconsole`, `visualvm`, and custom home made tools are used instead of accessing directly servers, this `remote` mostly stays the same, however, there are cases where you find that you need to access your servers and run various commands (ie. `uptime`, `ps`, `lsof`, `tcpdump`, `dmesg`, `sar`, ...) in order to check nodes and apps health and find problems root cause.
-In addition, many times you expose custom web management pages on the `app` instance which exposes app internal state and data or metrics on your instances which possibly allows you to run commands directly on your app instance when needed.
+Today, much of troubleshooting is done by checking out remote monitoring tools which receive data from your servers. tools such as `graphite`, `logstash`, `newrelic`, `jconsole`, `visualvm`, and custom home made tools, are used instead of accessing directly servers, this `remote troubleshoot mostly` methodology stays the same, however, there are cases where you find that you need to access your servers and run various troubleshooting commands such as `uptime`, `ps`, `lsof`, `tcpdump`, `dmesg`, `sar`.
+All this in order to check nodes and apps health and find problems root cause.
+In addition, many times you expose custom web management pages on your `app` instance which exposes your app's internal state and data or metrics on your instances which possibly allows you to run commands directly on your app instance when needed.
 In `jvm` based `apps` in addition to these management web pages it is very common to have `jmx` exposed to check the status of the app and manage it.
 When you have your app `containerized` things change.
 First and foremost the machine names, you less deal with machines and deal more with the `cluster orchestrator`, be it `kubernetes`, `fleet`, `docker compose` or other orchestration tools.
 With regards to having the web pages or `jmx` exposed orchestrator services take care of exposing ports which are used to access your server as a logical business unit, but, what about accessing ports on your specific app node? the `services` usually perform load balancing, example `round robin` load balancing, this does not help when you need to access a specific app and not only one of the apps.
 If the gateway which runs `jconsole` is outside the cluster you would need to expose the ports so that that gateway which has access to it.
 With another layer of abstraction we can create a tool in our cluster where we would send it commands or request to see apps management web pages and it would return us the page or jmx result of a specific container.

 Let's work with an actual example and see how troubleshooting change.
-In our case we need to run a network analyzer tools - `tcpdump` in order to analyze the packets send in between containers.
-In this example we are going to use a `containerized cassandra` and go through the process of using `tcpdump` on it.
+In our case we need to run a network analyzer tool - `tcpdump` in order to analyze the packets sent in between `containers`.
+In this example we are going to use a `containerized cassandra` and go through the process of using `tcpdump` to be able to analyze its communication.

+ Note: we are going to start by naively trying to run the tools as we did prior `containers era` and then refactor our process until it matches the `containers` spirit.

-Let's first start up cassandra server container:
+Let's first start up first cassandra server container:

 ```bash--nacassandra -d cassandra
 91523e6a1e34f52e89993ae75821633a92b2528c5e0f551983a9518f7044d286
 ```

-Let's start a second cassandra container and seed it with the first cassandra container so the instances are aware of each other:
+We have one cassandra conatiner up, let's start a second cassandra container and `seed` it with the first cassandra container so that both instances are aware of each other's existance:

 ```bash
 docker run --name containerized-cssandra2 -d -e CASSANDRA_SEEDS="$(docker inspect --format='{{ .NetworkSettings.IPAddress }}' containerized-cassandra)" cassandra:latest
 ```

+We have started the second cassandra container and passed to it `CASSANDRA_SEEDS` environment variable which includes the first's cassandra `ip`.
 Let's verify both of them are running:

 ```bash
 $ docker ps